serratus/quaggaJS/index.md

-In order to take full advantage of quaggaJS, the browser needs to support the `getUserMedia` API which is already implemented in recent versions of Firefox, Chrome and Opera.
-The API is also available on their mobile counterparts installed on Android.
-Safari and IE do not allow the access to the camera yet, neither on desktop, nor on mobile.
+In order to take full advantage of quaggaJS, the browser needs to support the `getUserMedia` API which is already implemented in recent versions of Firefox, Chrome, IE (Edge) and Opera.
+The API is also available on their mobile counterparts installed on Android (except IE).
+Safari does not allow the access to the camera yet, neither on desktop, nor on mobile.
 You can check [caniuse][caniuse_getusermedia] for updates.

 In cases where real-time decoding is not needed, or the platform does not support `getUserMedia` QuaggaJS is also capable of decoding image-files using